turingarena/turingarena/docs/evaluation/Cloud-API.md

 The API supports two methods:

-- `evaluate`, used to start a new evaluation, using a given evaluator and a given submission, and
+- *evaluate*, used to start a new evaluation, using a given evaluator and a given submission, and
-- `evaluation_events`, used to get a page of evaluation events of an ongoing evaluation.
+- *evaluation events*, used to get a page of evaluation events of an ongoing evaluation.

-Let `$BASE_URL` denote the base URL where the API is deployed.
+Let `base_url` denote the base URL where the API is deployed.

 ## Evaluate

-A call to `evaluate` is SEWI request with:
+A call to *evaluate* is SEWI request with:

-- URL `$BASE_URL/evaluate`,
+- URL template: `{+base_url}/evaluate`,
 - only one submission with base name `submission`,
 - some extra form fields described below.